-- e) Providing crew members with the reasonable opportunity to disembark, access their passportidentity documents, terminate the contract of employment, access to communication with [union or workers' rights organization that can render assistance] and seek repatriation.
-Transportation and other related expenses shall be at the employer's cost in the case that the early termination of the contract is resulted from the employer at the employer's cost; - f) Crew providers and fishing vessel operators shall make sure crew members are aware of their rights, [access to legal support, and access to a disputes mechanism] before a contract is signed, and before a crew member embarks on a fishing vessel; - g) full-Pprotection of the health, safety and [morals] of young persons, including ensuring young persons have received adequate specific instruction or vocational training and have completed basic pre-sea safety training; - h) Crew providers [and vessel owners and operators] shall [make best efforts to] record the contact details of each crew member's next of kin or designated contact person before the crew member embarks on a vessel; and - i) ;-Promote [sufficient] training for all the fishers working on board | with consideration to relevant international guidelines and standards, including the regulations set out in the Basic Safety Training for all fishing vessel personnel of the International Convention on Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel (STCW-F).
+- d) Decent and regular remuneration (e.g. monthly) that is accessible by crew that remain at sea for long periods as well as appropriate insurance for the crew; - e) Providing crew members with the reasonable opportunity to disembark, access their identity documents, terminate the contract of employment, access to communication with [union or workers' rights organization that can render assistance] and seek repatriation.
+Transportation and other related expenses shall be at the employer's cost in the case that the early termination of the contract is resulted from the employer; - f) Crew providers2 and fishing vessel operators shall make sure crew members are aware of their rights, [access to legal support, and access to a disputes mechanism] before a contract is signed, and before a crew member embarks on a fishing vessel; - g) Protection of the health, safety and morals of young persons, including ensuring young persons have received adequate specific instruction or vocational training and have completed basic pre-sea safety training; - h) Crew providers [and vessel owners and operators] shall [make best efforts to] record the contact details of each crew member's next of kin or designated contact person before the crew member embarks on a vessel; and - Promote [sufficient] training for all the fishers working on board with consideration to relevant international guidelines and standards, including the regulations set out in the Basic Safety Training for all fishing vessel personnel of the International Convention on Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel (STCW-F). - [3.To ensure crew safety prior to disembarkation, crew providers shall and CCMs shall ensure owners and operators:] - a) Not threaten crew or their family members with denunciation to the authorities or otherwise coerce such workers into taking up or maintaining employment. - b) Not charge a fee or any cost for recruitment directly or indirectly, in whole or in part, to the crew member. - a)c) Not retain or withhold personal documents or other valuable items for the purpose of binding crew to employment. - b)d) Ensure that the minimum age for work on board a fishing vessel shall be consistent with domestic laws of the CCM.